Pauan/nuit/README.rst

 ----

 If you're after the smallest format, inline YAML wins by a *very* huge margin.
-Nuit and JSON are quite close to eachother.
+Nuit and JSON are quite close to each other.
 Indented YAML and XML are the worst of the bunch, by a fairly significant margin.

 If you use LF or CR rather than CR+LF then Nuit is 704 bytes and Indented YAML is 748 bytes.